Our recruitment process

 Final interview

-After your assessment is complete, you'll have your final interview with 2 - 5 members of the team.
-You'll typically be asked to present your assessment and answer some competency and skills-based questions.
-This is also a good time to think of any further questions you'd like to ask about the role.
+After your assessment is complete, you’ll have your final interview with 2–5 members of the team.
+You’ll typically be asked to present your assessment and answer some competency and skills-based questions.
+This is also a good time to think of any further questions you’d like to ask about the role.

 The outcome

-After your final interview you'll be verbally offered the position or, if you were unsuccessful, you'll be given feedback.
-If you verbally accept the role, you'll be sent your official offer letter within 2 working days.
+After your final interview, you’ll be verbally offered the position, or if you were unsuccessful, you’ll be given feedback.
+If you verbally accept the role, you’ll be sent your official offer letter within 2 working days.

 FAQs